“And I will do whatever you ask in My name,

 to host our Parish Prayer Meetings throughout the year.

-During our interregnum these will be held every Thursday from 7.30pm to 8.30pm in the
+These are held on the first Thursday each month from 7.30pm to 8.30pm in the

 Church Centre.
 The evenings are led by a variety of people using